sameervijay/netflix/README.md

-CS 411 Final Project for group 12 - NoSQ(L)s
-For backend code, look in backend directory.
+CS 411 Final Project for group 12 - NoSQ(L)s.
+For backend code, look in the backend directory.
 Everything else is the Android project